-Outcomes - To demonstrate improvement in the following areas

-- Plan for long-term housing requirements to meet the changing needs of the City's residents - High quality, diverse and sustainable built environments - Accessible, well maintained and modern public open spaces and community facilities - Plan for long-term housing requirements to meet the changing needs of the City's residents - High quality, diverse and sustainable built environments - Accessible, well maintained and modern public open spaces and community facilities
+Outcomes - To demonstrate improvement in the following areas Plan for long-term housing requirements to meet the changing needs of the City's residents High quality, diverse and sustainable built environments Accessible, well maintained and modern public open spaces and community Plan for long-term housing requirements to meet the changing needs of the City's residents High quality, diverse and sustainable built environments Accessible, well maintained and modern public open spaces and community facilities facilities

 Objectives Strategies Success Measurement 3.1 To plan for sustainable population growth 3.1.1 Plan for diverse and sustainable activity centres, housing, community facilities and industrial development to meet future growth, changing social, economic and environmental needs.
 Infill targets achieved in accordance with existing strategic planning frameworks.
 Planning frameworks are established to facilitate and/or guide future population growth.
 Review and implement the Local Planning Strategy/Scheme.
 Planning instruments are current and effective.
 Sustainability integration is achieved.
 Achievement of Strategy actions to increase environmental protection.
-3.2 To connect community to key centres of activity, 3.2.1 Ensure existing assets are maintained to meet community expectations Community satisfaction of maintenance of existing assets.
-Acceptable Asset Sustainability employment and quality amenities Ratio, Asset Consumption Ratio and Asset Renewal Funding Ratio.
-Number of improvement plans developed for City assets 3.2.3 Provide and advocate for improved transport solutions and Improved transport network and performance
+3.2 To connect community to key centres of activity, employment and quality amenities 3.2.1 Ensure existing assets are maintained to meet community expectations Community satisfaction of maintenance of existing assets.
+Acceptable Asset Sustainability Detic Asset Consumption Patie 3.2.2 Develop improvement plans for City assets such as parks, community facilities, playgrounds to meet the changing needs of the community Ratio, Asset Consumption Ratio and Asset Renewal Funding Ratio.Number of improvement plans developed for City assets 3.2.3 Provide and advocate for improved transport solutions and Improved transport network and performance

 Objectives Strategies Success Measurement better connectivity through integrated transport planning.
 3.3 To develop and enhance the City's 3.3.1 Facilitate and support the success and growth of businesses.
-Delivery of actions outlined in the Economic economy 3.3.2 Attract and enable new investment opportunities 3.3.3 Plan for strong activity centres and employment areas to meet the future needs of the community, industry, and commerce.
+Delivery of actions outlined in the Economic economy 3.3.2 Attract and enable new investment opportunities3.3.3 Plan for strong activity centres and employment areas to meet the future needs of the community, industry, and commerce.
 Development Strategy.
 Deliver of actions outlined in the Industrial Development Strategy.
 Development and implementation of the Activity Centres Strategy.
 Business and community satisfaction with economic development activities.
-Increased level of investment into economic development related activities through innovatio 3.4 To be recognised as a preferred tourism destination 3.4.1 Facilitate, support and promote, activities and places to visit 3.4.2 Advocate and facilitate Agri Tourism opportunities for rural properties to flourish Number of new tourism operators, venues and attractions.
+Increased level of investment into economic development related activities through innovation.
+3.4 To be recognised as a preferred tourism destination 3.4.1 Facilitate, support and promote, activities and places to visit3.4.2 Advocate and facilitate Agri Tourism opportunities for rural properties to flourish Number of new tourism operators, venues and attractions.
 Satisfaction with tourism marketing and development activities Tourism economic activity Increasing level of private and State investment into tourism related activities Deliver recommendations of the Hills Rural Study Implementation of the the recommendations of the Pickering Brook and Surrounds Sustainability and Tourism Strategy.

-- Strategic Planning Services

-- Approval Services

-- Asset Services

-- Economic Land & Property Services

-- Customer Service and PR

-- Office of CEO
+Supporting Services: Strategic Planning Services Approval Services Asset Services Economic Land & Property Services Customer Service and PR Office of CEO